Paola-cmyk/holbertonschool-printf/README.md

 2. Just because it's in print doesn't mean it's the gospel

 ## Usage
-To use printf you will ned the basic syntax.
+To use printf you will need the basic syntax.
 ```
 int main(void)
 {